Flat Feet Treatment Doreen

 Diagnosing flat feet will examine firstly whether you do infact have flat feet, which is the easy part, the more difficult part is determining the cause.
-Our expert podiatrists do this by conducting the following
+Our team of allied health professionals including Osteopaths, Chiropractors, Physiotherapists & Podiatrists do this by conducting the following:

 - Analysis of the soles of your footwear to see any unusual wear patterns’